 It used to be so simple.
 Mountain bikes had 26in wheels and that was that.
-It had been that way since 26in wheeled beach cruiser bikes were first raced down Californian mountains and, apart from occasional experiments, it stayed that way for more than years.
+It had been that way since 26in wheeled beach cruiser bikes were first raced down Californian mountains and, apart from occasional experiments, it stayed that way for years.

-Then development dynamo and marketing genius Gary Fisher started pushing 29er wheels on his bikes.
+Then development dynamo and marketing genius Gary Fisher started pushing 29in wheels on his bikes.
 Fisher certainly wasn’t the first convert but he was backed by the massive manufacturing, ordering and selling power of Trek Bicycles.

-But what are the real differences in how wheel sizes ride and which one is the best for you?
+There are still compelling reasons for seeking out 26in and 27.5in wheels, however.
+So what are the real differences in how wheel sizes ride and which one is the best for you?

 The original wheel size might have been an accidental standard based on beach cruisers, but it still has a lot going for it.

 For a start, smaller diameter rims and shorter spokes mean 26in wheels can be made lighter and more responsive than other sizes.
 That means a more agile feeling, faster accelerating bike on smooth surfaces.